Frequently Asked Questions

 We all agree that the issues we’re facing require a sense of urgency and we’re committed to taking immediate action.
-First and foremost, we want to flesh out a shared agenda over the summer and get it in front of candidates and elected officials in the fall.
+First and foremost, we want to flesh out a shared agenda and get it in front of elected officials in the fall.

 On a parallel track, we will continue to work together to craft solutions to the tough issues we’re facing—issues that will take time to implement and even longer to see the concrete results of.
 For that reason, we’re committed to this effort for the long-haul.